n8n-io/n8n-docs/docs/integrations/builtin/credentials/couchbase.md

 - [Database access credentials](https://docs.couchbase.com/cloud/clusters/manage-database-users.html#create-database-credentials){:target=_blank .external-link} (username and password) with the appropriate permissions on a [Couchbase Capella](https://cloud.couchbase.com/){:target=_blank .external-link} cluster or a [Couchbase Server](https://docs.couchbase.com/server/current/install/install-intro.html) cluster.

-If you are setting up Couchbase from scratch, create a cluster and a bucket.
+If you are setting up Couchbase from scratch, you'll have to create a cluster and a bucket.
 Refer to the [Couchbase documentation](https://docs.couchbase.com/home/index.html){:target=_blank .external-link} for more detailed instructions on these steps.

 ## Supported authentication methods